Error Analysis of Lagrange Interpolation on Tetrahedrons: Error estimates of Lagrange interpolation on general tetrahedrons

 Let $K := V(\Kabc)$, where $V = \widehat{A}$ or $V = \widetilde{A}$.
 A function $v\in W^{r,p}(K)$ is pulled-back to a function $u \in W^{r,p}(\Kabc)$ by $u(\bfx) := v(V\bfx)$.
 Using inequality (2.1) in \cite{KobayashiTsuchiya3}, we have

 where $\bfy := V\bfx$.
 The fact that $\mathrm{det}A = t_1t_2$ and inequalities (2.2), (2.3) in \cite{KobayashiTsuchiya3} then give

 where

 (See the inequalities in \cite[p.496]{KobayashiTsuchiya3}.)
 Note that the constant $C$ depends only on $k$, $m$, and $p$.
 Hence, we have derived the following theorem: \begin{theorem} Let $K$ be an arbitrary tetrahedron with vertices given by \eqref{eq:position} with the parameters in \eqref{eq:tetra-param}.
 Let $k$, $m$ be integers with $k \ge 1$ and $0 \le m \le k$.
-Let $p$ be taken as in Theorem~\ref{squeezingtheorem} according to $k$ and $m$.
+Let $p$ be taken as \eqref{p-cond}.
 Then, we have

 where $C = C(k,m,p)$ is a constant independent of $K$. \end{theorem}